TimmyDax/Sublime-Theme-Delta/README.md

 Theme also includes retina (@2x) assets for use where applicable.

 ###Installation
-This theme can be selected by cloning this package from GitHub or use Package Control (coming soon).
+This theme can be selected by cloning this package from GitHub:
 ```
 git clone https://github.com/TimmyDax/Sublime-Theme-Delta
 ```